 Intricate Architecture

-The Temple of Horus at Edfu is one of the most complete and best-preserved ancient temple structures in Egypt.
-It consists of:
+The Temple of Horus at Edfu is recognized as one of the most complete and best-preserved ancient temple structures in Egypt.
+Its exceptional state allows visitors to trace the precise, classical layout of an Egyptian sanctuary, from the massive entrance pylon to the secluded Naos (Sanctuary).

-The Great Outer Hall: Following the Courtyard is the huge Outer Hall that is made of twelve columns arranged in two rows.
-The capitals and the ceiling are adorned with astronomical pictures.
+The Great Outer Hall (Pronaos): Beyond the courtyard lies the massive Outer Hall, supported by twelve columns arranged in two rows.
+The capitals and the ceiling are beautifully adorned with detailed astronomical pictures.

-The Hall of Offerings: Following the Inner Hall is a narrow room that was used for the burning of offerings of food and oil.
+The Hall of Offerings: Adjacent to the Inner Hall is a narrow room used for the ceremonial burning of offerings, including food and oil, vital for sustaining the god’s spirit.

-The Naos: This room was built by Nectanebo II.
-It is thought to be the oldest part of the temple.
-It has a replica of a boat that is thought to have been there originally.
+The Naos (Sanctuary): The heart of the temple is the Naos.
+Built by Nectanebo II, this section is considered the oldest part of the structure.
+It houses a replica of the sacred boat that was thought to have been present originally.

 Edfu Temple: Reliefs and Points of Interest